nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `WoofAreYou` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a pet**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+1. User adds a pet with pet details
+2. System shows confirmation message that pet details are added

 Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+User keyed in wrong command format.

+    * 1a1.
+System shows an error message.

+      Use case resumes at step 1.

+**Use case: Delete a pet**

+**MSS**

+1. User deletes a pet with pet ID
+2. System shows confirmation message that pet details are deleted

 Use case ends.

-* 3a.
-The given index is invalid.
+**Extensions**

+* 1a.
+User keyed in missing/ invalid pet ID.

+    * 1a1.
+System shows an error message.

+      Use case resumes at step 1.

+**Use case: Get pet ID**

+**MSS**

+1. User get pet ID with name of pet.
+2. System shows a list of pet IDs with the specified name.

+Use case ends.

+**Extensions**

+* 1a.
+User keyed in invalid pet name.

+    * 1a1.
+System shows empty list.

+      Use case resumes at step 1.

+**Use case: Get pet dietary requirements**

+**MSS**

+1. User keys in pet ID.
+2. System shows the dietary requirement of the pet with specified ID.

+Use case ends.

+**Extensions**

+* 1a.
+User keyed in invalid pet ID.

+    * 1a1.
+System shows an error message.

+      Use case resumes at step 1.

+**Use case: Get pet owner details**

+**MSS**

+1. User keys in pet ID.
+2. System shows the pet owner's details of the pet with specified ID.

+Use case ends.

+**Extensions**

+* 1a.
+User keyed in invalid pet ID.

+    * 1a1.
+System shows an error message.

+      Use case resumes at step 1.

+**Use case: Get pet pickup and drop-off time**

+**MSS**

+1. User keys in pet ID.
+2. System shows the pickup and drop-off time of the pet with specified ID.

+Use case ends.

+**Extensions**

+* 1a.
+User keyed in invalid pet ID.

-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+System shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-*{More to be added}*
+**Use case: Exit**

+**MSS**

+1. User keys exit.
+2. System terminates the program.

+Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 pets without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 *{More to be added}*